Fexty12573/mhw-action-cloner/README.md

 # mhw-action-cloner
 A plugin/framework to create new monster actions for Monster Hunter World.

+**Warning:** This tool does not aim to be an easy-to-use way of copy-pasting actions from one monster to another.
+The target audience is people who add new monsters to the game or modify existing ones (on a more extensive level).
+To properly make use of this you will **have to** do some reverse engineering to look at how existing actions work, or how to make use of the base action.
+See [Animations](#animations) for more details.

 ## Installation
 ### For Users
 If you want to install this to use custom actions other people have made, follow these steps: